park1996/Music-Classification-By-Genre/README.md

 ## Dataset:
 ### Brief
 * The dataset for this project was taken from the Free Music Archive (FMA): https://github.com/mdeff/fma
-* The dataset consists of thousands of songs and excellent metadata that includes pre-computed features
+* The dataset consists of 8000 songs and excellent metadata that includes pre-computed features

 ### Details:
-* The datset consists of 8000 songs in 8 genres taken from the FMA dataset
-* These genres include Electronic, Experimental, Folk, Hip-Hop, Instrumental, International, Pop, and Rock
+* The FMA dataset consists of 8 genres: Electronic, Experimental, Folk, Hip-Hop, Instrumental, International, Pop, Rock
 * The metadata is in csv files which contain various information about the songs such as artist, genre, and record date
 * Pre-computed features are part of the metadata such as MFCC, spectral contrast, and Tonnetz
 * Details about the FMA dataset can be found in the official [paper](https://arxiv.org/pdf/1612.01840.pdf)